If You Think City People Are Rude, You’re Right. But It’s Not Their Fault.

 Advertisement

 The point is, many people in large cities work hard to avoid eye contact and interaction with strangers on a daily basis.
 They’re surrounded by people, yet they avoid them at all costs.
 You could call this dissociating, avoidance, or just being an asshole.
-Jennifer Silvershein, a therapist who runs Manhattan Wellness, says New Yorkers don’t avoid each other because they’re brash, but rather to protect themselves from the harsh realities of city life — particularly if they’re women.
+Therapist Jennifer Silvershein, who runs Manhattan Wellness, says big city dwellers don’t avoid each other because they’re brash, but rather to protect themselves from the harsh realities of city life — particularly if they’re women.

 Many of us put on headphones or stick our noses in books on the subway to block out unwanted advances.
 We’re putting up physical “do not disturb” signs in the hopes that people will adhere to them — which they don’t always do.
 “When women are walking around New York [or other big cities], they often experience catcalls or see other sad things,” Silvershein says.
 “Women zone out while walking because if we saw and absorbed everything around us, it would be really hard to function.”
 In other words: It’s not personal, it’s self-preservation.